Gaddagh River

 When to go

 Because the river’s usable window is short and unpredictable, most paddlers decide to go at short notice, often gathering in the area after a heavy rain has passed.
-Local kayaking clubs and online forums (e.g., the Irish Whitewater website) are good places to check recent water‑level reports.
+Local kayaking clubs and online forums, including the Irish Whitewater website, are reliable places to check recent water-level reports and flood forecasts.
+Always carry a fully charged phone, a detailed OS map, and a dry bag with emergency gear before heading into the glen.